atsis98/academic-kickstart/content/home/experience.md

   date_start = "2018-05-13"
   date_end = "2018-07-06"
   description = """The Mines and Refinery complex works towards processing the raw Bauxite into Alumina, which requires steam at a particular pressure as part of the process.
 My responsibilities included:
-- Learned about the working of the Steam and Power Plant (SPP), which produces the steam at required pressure.
+- Learned about the working of the Steam and Power Plant (SPP), which produces the steam at the required pressure.
 - Successfully selected a Centrifugal Pump for Industrial use for the SPP."""

 +++